omgmog/talk-cardboctober/talk.md

 >Using .stl models
 >and...

-^ In week 1 I also covered some other things
+^ In week 1 I also covered some other things... raycasting (to determine where you're looking), skyboxes, loading textures, generating 3D meshes, using pre-made models and...

 ---
 ![inline](images/findben.gif)

-^ a "match two" game.
+^ a pairs game that pulled together all of the concepts from week 1

 ---
 ### Week 2
 ## HTML5 Web APIs

 ^ For week 2 I decided to look at using Web APIs.
-Web browsers can do lots of cool stuff these days, such as playing video/audio without plugins and speech recognition
+Web browsers can do lots of cool stuff these days, such as speech recognition or playing video/audio without plugins

 ---
 >Video